MustafaEmircan/Retail_Predict--Forecasting-Sales-with-LightGBM/README.md

 ## ✨ Achievements
 ✅ Successful demand forecasting for store items.
 ✅ Implementation of advanced feature engineering techniques.
 ✅ Accurate model evaluation using SMAPE as the metric.
+✅ Effective creation and submission of test predictions.